 How will I get scheduled to take the vaccine?

-Per the state's most recent guidance for roll-out of the COVID-19 vaccine, AnMed Health has begun scheduling appointments for residents over age 70.
+Per the state's most recent guidance for roll-out of the COVID-19 vaccine, AnMed Health has begun scheduling appointments for residents over age 65.
 Our established patients in this age group will receive instructions via MyChart for scheduling an appointment at our Civic Center vaccination clinic.
+You may also call 864-512-2897 to schedule an appointment.
 Walk-ins are not accepted at this time.

 How should I prepare for my appointment to receive the COVID-19 vaccine?